Even if the Fed hikes rates, it may have little impact on borrowing costs for mortgages.

 Given you know credit card interest rates are going up, if you have credit card debt, get motivated to pay down more credit card debt ASAP.
 Unless you also have payday loans, it is likely your most expensive debt.

 If you are having a difficult time paying down your credit card debt, you should be able to consolidate your debt by getting a personal loan at a lower interest rate.
 The average personal loan rate is much lower than the average credit card rate.
-You can check the latest personal loan rates for free on Credible.
+You can check the latest personal loan rates on Credible.

 How Fed Rate Hikes Affect Auto loans